-Learn how to make easy homemade applesauce!
+Learn how to make easy homemade applesauce on the stovetop or the Instant Pot!
 Made with just 2 ingredients, this applesauce can be made chunky or smooth!
 Perfect for the whole family!

-So, you can understand that as he began eating foods, I took the utmost care to make sure I knew every little thing that was in his food.
-I was hyper focused on it, some would say.
-Ha!
+So, as he began eating foods, you can understand why I took the utmost care to make sure I knew every little thing that was in his food.
+And thankfully, he absolutely LOVED this applesauce!

-Thankfully, he absolutely loved this applesauce.
 With only two ingredients, it is simple to prepare and have ready in minutes.
-Naturally sweetened from the apples, I do not add any sugar to my applesauce.
-Of course, you can if you’d like your applesauce sweeter and you can also customize it with additional spices and flavors if you like.
+I don’t add any sugar to the applesauce as it is naturally sweetened from the apples.
+You can add a bit of sugar if you’d like your applesauce sweeter.
+It’s also delicious customized with additional spices and flavors if you wish.

 Homemade Applesauce Recipe

 To make my easy homemade applesauce, you’ll only need two ingredients.
 You’ll need:

 What are the best apple to use for making applesauce?

 I use a blend of sweet and tart apples in my applesauce recipe.
 This way, I have the perfect combination of applesauce that tastes like the best apples, without having to add any sugar or other sweeteners to my recipe.

 For the sweet apples, I like to use Honeycrisp, Fuji, or Gala.
 For the tart apples, I use Granny Smith.